raeufroushangar/ONSRGA/README.md

+# ONT-SRGA: Oxford Nanopore Technologies Sequencing Read Generator Algorithm

+This algorithm is designed to simulate the generation of sequencing reads from a given reference genome, mimicking the error characteristics typical of Oxford Nanopore sequencing technology.

 # Algorithm Description:

 * **Input/Output:** algorithm takes a string of nucleic acid (i.e.  reference genome) and returns a list of sequence reads according to the hypergeometric probability distribution (i.e. sampling  without replacement).